Non-Cooperative Rational Interactive Proofs: Lower Bounds: ncRIP Protocols with Utility Gap

+Furthermore, the payment incurred by the provers when the answer bit sent in the first round is incorrect is at least $5/6$ for both provers and thus the protocol has constant utility gap. \end{proof}

-\pparagraph{$O(\alpha(n))$-gap ncRIP protocol for $\sf{P^{NEXP[\alpha(n)]}}$} Next, we give an ncRIP protocol with~$O(\alpha(n))$-utility gap for the class $\sf{P^{NEXP[\alpha(n)]}}$, where $\alpha(n)$ is a function of $n$ which~(1) only takes positive integral values,~(2) is upper-bounded by a polynomial in~$n$,~and~(3) is polynomial-time computable.\footnote{For~\thmref{constchar} and~\thmref{polychar},~$\alpha(n)$ need only be a constant or polynomial in $n$.
+\paragraph*{An {\boldmath $O(\alpha(n))$}-gap ncRIP protocol for {\boldmath$\sf{P^{NEXP[\alpha(n)]}}$}} Using the above $\sf{NEXP}$ protocol as a subroutine, we give an ncRIP protocol with~$O(\alpha(n))$-utility gap for the class $\sf{P^{NEXP[\alpha(n)]}}$.
+This protocol works for any function $\alpha(n)$ which~(1) is a positive integer for all $n$,~(2) is upper-bounded by a polynomial in~$n$,~and~(3) is polynomial-time computable.\footnote{For~\thmref{constchar} and~\thmref{polychar},~$\alpha(n)$ need only be a constant or polynomial in $n$.
 However,~\lemref{notc-lower} holds for all $\alpha(n)$'s that are polynomial-time computable (given $1^n$) and polynomially bounded, such as $\log n$, $\sqrt{n}$, etc.}

+The ncRIP protocol for any $L\in \sf{P^{NEXP[\alpha(n)]}}$ is in \figref{constpolygap}.
+It is fairly intuitive---$V$ simulates the polynomial-time machine directly, and uses the ncRIP protocol for~$\sf{NEXP}$ for the oracle queries.